Cornwall's 2020 Tour of Britain route

 Accommodation in Truro

-Newquay: Entering the resort via the Gannel Estuary, the riders will race along the seafront, with its hotels and stunning views.
+Newquay: Entering the resort from the A3075 the riders turn left along the Gannel Estuary.
+A short sharp climb up Tregunnel Hill before turning right along Mountwise will send the riders out along the seafront, with its hotels and stunning views.
 Plenty of space for spectators and plenty to do before and after they pass through.
-Leaving Newquay the route heads back inland towards Cornwall’s Clay Country.
+Leaving Newquay along the A3058, the route heads back inland through Quintrell Downs and towards Cornwall’s Clay Country.

 Accommodation in Newquay

-St Austell and the Eden Project: It looks like the route will go right through the centre of the town that owes its prosperity to the extraction of China Clay in the surrounding countryside.
-Leaving via the east end of town the riders will climb to the Eden Project, where we expect them to do a circuit through the site, before heading north towards the A391 at Bugle, another of the clay villages.
+St Austell and the Eden Project: Coming down off the hills, the route turns sharp left down Truro Road towards the centre of St Austell.
+Avoiding the pedestrianised centre of the town, that owes its prosperity to the extraction of China Clay in the surrounding countryside, the route twists up East Hill before crossing the railway line and heading down through the houses to the east of the town.
+The riders will then climb through the lanes to the Eden Project, where we expect them to do a circuit through the site, before heading north towards the A391 at Bugle, another of the clay villages.

 Accommodation in St Austell

 Bodmin: For the last leg of the day, the riders join the A389 through the village of Lanivet and onto Bodmin.
 Tired legs will climb up the hill into the town, known as Cornwall’s cycle hub.
-Spectators will be able to use the Camel Trail to access the town, or the Cornwall Way from the National Trust’s Lanhydrock House.
-The finish will be in the town centre (tbc)
+After passing north of the town centre, and with St Petroc's Church on their left, the riders will start the final sprint up St Nicholas Street to the finish line between the Bodmin General Station and the Regimental Museum.
+Spectators will be able to use the Camel Trail to access the town, or the Cornwall Way cycle route from the National Trust’s Lanhydrock House.

 Accommodation in Bodmin